 Brief and effective conversational interventions with traumatised clients for frontline responders

-This training follows on from our resilient responders training to help frontline responders to prevent and empower traumatised clients.
+This training follows on from our resilient responders training to help frontline responders to prevent trauma and empower traumatised clients.

 The reality is that most people who suffer from psychological trauma will not seek treatment immediately, if ever.
 They will endure, soldiering through their lives and trying to ignore the cascade of ever increasing symptoms they are suffering.
 Most will not even know that trauma is what is causing this.